ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 The topics covered in this guide are:
   *  Important things to remember
-  *  Power supply
+  *  Power supply and current consumption
-  *  Current consumption
   *  Sleep mode and idle mode
   *  Usage of Wifi module
   *  Usage of Bluetooth module (BLE)